josipbrcina/react-minimalistic-use-form/README.md

 | property  	        |  description 	                              |   type            |
 |---	                |---	                                      |---	              |
 |`bindUseForm`          | Object - contains formRef and eventHandlers | object *required  |

+#### Contribution
+- If you find any issues/bugs or have a suggestions for improvements please report to the GitHub repo! **Many thanks** !!!